kubernetes/cloud-provider-openstack/docs/openstack-cloud-controller-manager/expose-applications-using-loadbalancer-type-service.md

   Not supported when `lb-provider=ovn` is configured in openstack-cloud-controller-manager.

+- `loadbalancer.openstack.org/health-monitor-delay`

+  Defines the health monitor delay in seconds for the loadbalancer pools.

+- `loadbalancer.openstack.org/health-monitor-timeout`

+  Defines the health monitor timeout in seconds for the loadbalancer pools.
+This value should be less than delay

+- `loadbalancer.openstack.org/health-monitor-max-retries`

+  Defines the health monitor retry count for the loadbalancer pools.

 - `loadbalancer.openstack.org/flavor-id`

   The id of the flavor that is used for creating the loadbalancer.